-The Planning Commission (Commission) has received and reviewed the proposal pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and finds that:
+The Planning Commission (Commission) has received and reviewed the proposal pursuant to the provisions of the California Environmental Quality Act (CEQA), and finds that:

-1. The project is Categorically Exempt, pursuant to the California Environmental Quality Act, Section 15301 [See Class 1 ("Existing Facilities")]; Section 15303 [See Class 3 ("New Construction or Conversion of Small Structures")]; and Section 15304 [See Class 4 ("Minor Alterations to Land")], which may be found in the guidelines for the implementation of the California Environmental Quality Act and see also Napa County's Local Procedures for Implementing the California Environmental Quality Act, Appendix B; and, Section 15061(b)(3), General Rule, where there is no potential for causing a significant environmental effect.
+1. The project is Categorically Exempt, pursuant to the California Environmental Quality Act, Section 15301 [See Class 1 ("Existing Facilities")]; Section 15303 [See Class 3 ("New Construction or Conversion of Small Structures")]; and Section 15304 [See Class 4 ("Minor Alterations to Land")], which may be found in the guidelines for the implementation of the California Environmental Quality Act; and, Section 15061(b)(3), General Rule, where there is no potential for causing a significant environmental effect.
 The project site is not included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5.